antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ---

 ### CpG Islands
-**Description:** "CpG islands are regions where CpGs are present at significantly higher levels than is typical for the genome as a whole.
-CpG islands are associated with genes, particularly housekeeping genes, in vertebrates, and are typically common near transcription start sites and may be associated with promoter regions."
+**Description:** Regions where CpG dinucleotides occur at significantly higher density than is typical for the genome as a whole.
+CpG islands are associated with genes, particularly housekeeping genes, in vertebrates, and are commonly found near transcription start sites and promoter regions.
 Predicted using criteria: length ≥200 bp, GC content ≥50%, observed/expected CpG ratio ≥0.6.
 [1]

 ---

 ### Repeats (RepeatMasker)
-**Description:** "This track was created using Arian Smit's RepeatMasker program, which screens DNA sequences for interspersed repeats and low complexity DNA sequences.
-The program outputs a detailed annotation of the repeats that are present in the query sequence, as well as a modified version of the query sequence in which all the annotated repeats have been masked."
+**Description:** Generated with the RepeatMasker program, which screens DNA sequences for interspersed repeats and low-complexity sequence.
+RepeatMasker outputs an annotation of the repeats present in the query sequence, together with a version of that sequence in which the annotated repeats are masked.
 Uses the Repbase Update library from the Genetic Information Research Institute (GIRI).
 [1, 2]

 ---

 ### Conservation (PlacMammal)
-**Description:** PhastCons conservation scores across placental mammals, derived from multiz alignments of 46 vertebrate genomes.
+**Description:** PhastCons conservation scores for placental mammals, computed from multi-species genome alignments.
 Measures the probability that each base belongs to a conserved element, useful for identifying functionally constrained regions across evolution.
 [1, 3]

 ---